 In order to qualify for Medicaid Home Care or Assisted Livings Services, known as “Community Based Services”, a person cannot have non-exempt assets (or “resources”) greater than a specific dollar amount.
 In New York, for 2023 the resource limit is $30,180.

-Until the Community Medicaid lookback is implemented (expected to be April 2022 or even later), a person can still transfer most of their assets out of their name to qualify for a home health aide or assisted living care without penalty.
+Until the Community Medicaid lookback is implemented (expected to be implemented no earlier than April 1.
+2024), a person can still transfer most of their assets out of their name to qualify for a home health aide or assisted living care without penalty.

 In fact, often this is exactly what people do.
 A person in need of a home health aide (or assisted living facility) will simply transfer their non-exempt assets out of their name, whether to their children or to a trust, and then apply for Medicaid and get approved for community based long term care services.

 A grave mistake that is made though, is spending the money too soon after it is transferred.
 If a nursing home is needed by either the Medicaid recipient or his or her spouse within five years after the transfer is made, the nursing home patient could find themselves in a really bad situation.